 Nourish your body, not your cancer!

-I am not there yet myself after 14 years, but I have improved my eating habits by roughly 90% better than before my cancer diagnosis.
-However, most everything in your grocery store is processed food, which is not very good for us.
-There are times when you cannot get away from it, especially around holidays, family gatherings, and other special occasions.
+I am not there yet myself after 17 years, but I have improved my eating habits by roughly 80-90% better than before my cancer diagnosis.
+However, many items in your grocery store are processed food, which is not very good for us.
+There are times when you cannot eat very healthy, especially around holidays, family gatherings, and other special occasions.
 So something that is not very nutritional every now and then is OK in my mind.
 Just try to keep it to a minimum.

-NEW!
-(5-07-2019) Another viewpoint similar but somewhat different, is a diet educational clip from MSK: CancerSmart: In the Kitchen with MSK
+Updated (2-23-2022) Another viewpoint similar but somewhat different, is a diet educational clip from MSK: CancerSmart: In the Kitchen with MSK Also from MSK: Can a Mediterranean Diet Help Cancer Survivors

-Blending and/or juicing is a great way to feed your body the nutrients it needs.
+Blending and/or Juicing is a great way to feed your body the nutrients it needs.
 There are many informative books and videos on this subject.
 I was introduced to this by another cancer patient who came over to my house with a juicing machine.
-He said this helped him get the nutrients he needed.
+This helped him get the nutrients he needed during his journey.
+He is also a long term cancer survivor.

-After 14 years I still blend/juice a couple times a week using usually 3 veggies and 3 fruits in each one of my juices.
-Juicing/blending tastes great and is healthy at the same time.
+Juicing/Blending can taste great and is healthy at the same time.
 You can mix and match an unlimited amount of fruits and veggies.
-Even the healthy fruits or vegetables that you don’t like to eat — simply put them in the blender and you won’t even taste them in the juice with the right mix.
+I try to mix 3 veggies and a couple fruits on average.
+The healthy fruits or vegetables that you don’t like to eat — simply put them in the blender/juicer and you won’t even taste them with the right mix.
+The number of juices you can create is amazing!
+To get the details of the differences between Juicing and Blending and what is best for you Click Here

 Do what you can to maintain a healthier diet and lifestyle to the best of your ability.
 It’s part of how to Give It Your All!

 Exercise as much as you can.
 There is scientific evidence that supports exercising to help prevent cancer as well as fighting cancer if you have it already.
 This does not mean you need to go to the gym or become an exercise fanatic.
 This means starting out with very simple exercises you can do at home for free.
 It merely could be going for a short walk if you can, stretching, using no weights, or very light weights if you have them.
-Try to work out different parts of your body chest, legs, back, cardio etc. with very light exercises you can do by yourself, and avoid the risk of injury.
+Try to work out different parts of the body chest, legs, back, cardio etc. with very light exercises you can do by yourself and avoid the risk of injury.
 Once you do that, you can possibly move up to more aggressive exercises matched to your ability.
-Start off slow and build slowly based on your ability.

 I am sad to say, but the issue of health insurance covering the cost of your treatments is almost as hard as fighting your cancer in some cases.
 I could write a book on this topic alone, but I will try to keep it short and to the point.

-It is well known that the expenses with any serious illness are extremely high.
+It is well known that the expenses with any serious illness can be extremely high.
 My average costs for treatments at one point averaged about $250,000 per year.
-I was covered well until my company filed for bankruptcy and canceled my health insurance.
+I was covered until my company filed for bankruptcy and canceled my health insurance.

 Fortunately, my wife was working and I was able to get on her plan.
-At that point, I said to myself, what would have happened if she didn’t have health insurance? like some other people I know.
-The choices are bleak here.
+At that point, I said to myself, what would have happened if she didn’t have health insurance?
 The number one reason for bankruptcy in this country is medical costs.
-Some people are faced with a very difficult decision … should they go forward with their treatments, or refuse the treatments due to cost?
+Some people are faced with a very difficult decision like should they go forward with their treatments, or refuse the treatments due to cost?
 This can be a life and death decision.
 These are horrible choices for anyone to have to deal with.

 Remember, there are times when you can negotiate costs and pay a portion, or get financial assistance based on need/income, as well as in the case of high cost prescription drugs, write to or call the company and ask about their individual assistance programs.

-I have experienced, and know people who had either had minimal coverage, or good coverage, who could not get the heath care they needed.
-In my case, I have been denied PET scans and MRIs because I didn’t fit within the insurance policies.
-At one point, my doctor at Memorial Sloan Kettering (top cancer hospital) said I need a PET scan every 3 months due to my stage 4 illness.
+I have experienced myself and know people who had either minimal coverage, or good coverage, who could not get the heath care they needed.
+In my case, I have been denied PET/CT scans and MRIs because I didn’t fit within the insurance policies.
+At one point, my doctor at Memorial Sloan Kettering (top cancer hospital) said I need a PET/CT scan every 3 months due to my stage 4 illness.
 Then some random insurance claims person denies my request because it does not agree with their policy.
 My doctor and I fought for this and won.

 Be your best advocate — that includes health insurance.
 Every case is different, and it’s almost impossible to know in advance what will and will not be covered by your insurance company.
-What I can say is fight for what you and your doctor believe you need to do for your specific health situation … and check out all options for financial assistance.
-If you have great insurance and everything is covered, you are doing great.
+What I can say is fight for what you and your doctor believe you need to do for your specific health situation and check out all options for financial assistance.

 Neulasta is a shot I would get the day following every chemo treatment, which was every three weeks in my case.
 It helps boost the white blood count that the chemo kills during your treatment.
 We do know that the lower your white count, the more you are prone to infections and illness.
 I was told that this shot is the “standard treatment.”

 As I reduced the amount of the shot, I still got charged the roughly $6,000 per shot whether I got the 6 mg, 5 mg, 4 mg or even 3 mg.
-That extra 3 mg would go directly into the garbage can.
-Imagine the profit on this drug for all these cancer patients doing what I am doing and maybe not needing it, but getting it because it is simply the “standard treatment.”
+Imagine the profit on this drug for all these cancer patients doing what I was doing and maybe not needing it, but getting it because it is simply the “standard treatment.”

 Neulasta now has a patch you can wear on your arm instead of the shot.
 Just ask questions if your doctor suggests this drug and remember my story.
 Neulasta may work for you because each person is unique.
 But try to insure everything you put into your body is helping you, with data to back it up.